-Breaking: A federal appeals court just ruled against Trump's "Muslim Ban"
+Breaking: A federal appeals court just ruled against Trump's "Muslim ban"

 Next stop: Supreme Court?

 A panel of three federal appeals court judges on Thursday dealt another blow to President Donald Trump's executive order temporarily banning people from seven predominantly Muslim countries and all refugees from entering the United States.
-The Ninth Circuit Court of Appeals panel ruled against the Trump administration and upheld a Seattle court ruling that blocked implementation of the ban.
-That means that travelers from the seven countries, as well as refugees, can continue to enter the country as the case proceeds through the courts.
+The 9th Circuit Court of Appeals panel ruled against the Trump administration and upheld a Seattle court ruling that blocked implementation of the ban.
+That means that travelers from the seven countries, as well as refugees, can continue to enter the United States as the case proceeds through court.

-"We hold that the Government has not shown a likelihood of success on the merits of its appeal," the court wrote in a unanimous decision.
+In a unanimous decision, the judges rejected the Trump administration's argument that courts could not challenge the president’s executive order: "The Government has taken the position that the President’s decisions about immigration policy, particularly when motivated by national security concerns, are unreviewable, even if those actions potentially contravene constitutional rights and protections.”
+The judges argued there was no precedent to support this argument, saying that it "runs contrary to the fundamental structure of our constitutional democracy."
+It also noted "the serious nature of the allegations the States have raised with respect to their religious discrimination claims.”

 Last Friday, a federal judge in Seattle temporarily blocked the ban in response to lawsuits by the state governments of Washington and Minnesota alleging the ban was discriminatory and harmful to its residents.
 The Trump administration filed an emergency motion opposing the decision, and judges heard oral arguments on Tuesday over whether to uphold the judge's ruling.
 During the hearing, judges expressed skepticism of the Justice Department's claim the executive order was justified and that courts should not be challenging the president's assessment of national security risks.